 Matt Mayhall has been active as a drummer, composer, session musician, and music educator in Los Angeles and beyond for the past 15 years.

-Recent work includes touring with acclaimed singer-songwriter Aimee Mann in support of her Grammy-nominated 2017 album Mental Illness.
+Recent work includes touring with acclaimed singer-songwriter Aimee Mann in support of her Grammy-winning 2017 album Mental Illness.

 In addition to his work in Los Angeles with Jeff Parker's Quartet and Chris Speed's Trio, Matt has also gigged and/or recorded with Adam Levy, David Piltch, Larry Goldings, George Colligan, Brad Shepik, Eyvind Kang, Eric Revis, Devin Hoff, Tim Lefebvre, Anthony Wilson, Adam Benjamin, Peter Epstein, Vinny Golia and others.